eficode-academy/jenkins-katas/labs/conditional-branching.md

 ![alt](../img/jenkins-condition.png)

-It may be that you're only interested in running a stage when a condition is met, e.g., you may only be interested in building the application on the `master` branch.
+It may be that you're only interested in running a stage when a condition is met, e.g., you may only be interested in building the application on the `master` branch, and not running the full regression test on every branch that starts with `dev/` .

 In the example above and this exercise, we only want to push the images build from `master` branch.

 ## When directive

 Jenkins adds the [`when` directive](https://jenkins.io/doc/book/pipeline/syntax/#when) that you can use inside a stage to decide when the given step should be run.

 ``` Jenkinsfile
         stage('Master branch build') {